Molt/ue4-vive-modular-pawn-bp/README.md

 ### 13_ParabolicRayInteractionWithSingleSplineMeshRenderer
 Modified version of *08_ParabolicRayInteractionWithSplinePathRenderer* using a single SplineMeshComponent, so more efficient.
 Does need to scale the tangents by the length of the spline, though.

+### 14_GrabObjectsWithOverlap
+Use the triggers to grab a set of cubes in front of you and throw them about a bit.

 <hr/>

 ## To Do